Everything You Need to Know About Parts of a Door

 Top Rail- This top rail serves the same purpose as the stiles, to frame the door panel on the top.

-Threshold- Also referred to as a sill, a threshold is the decorative element that transitions the door sill to the actual landing floor of the room, creating one seamless entryway.
+Threshold- Also referred to as a sill, or a bottom front door plate, a threshold is the decorative element that transitions the door sill to the actual landing floor of the room, creating one seamless entryway.

 Transom- A transom is the horizontal beam separating the door frame from a potential window above.